Spymonkey: The Complete Deaths

 Sarah Hemming reviewed The Complete Deaths in the Financial Times: 'The history plays become a whistle-stop tour of extinction.
 A merciless official sits at a desk activating a giant buzzer when anyone bites the dust.
 Attempts at serious artistry — a Pina Bausch-style Macbeth, Aitor Basauri's "proper" Shakespearean acting, Toby Park's stern pronouncements about the artist as "agitator" — are all undercut by the inescapable power of the ridiculous.
 But the meta-theatrical nonsense disguises a genuine meta-theatrical exploration.
 Sneaking in under the pratfalls is a sincere investigation of how theatre can — and does — measure up to death.
 Actors can eat, sweat and weep for real on stage, but they cannot die.
 Stage deaths are inherently absurd.
 And yet.
 Hamlet "dies" in a bloodbath, but not before Shakespeare has brought him — and us — to contemplate the meaning of mortality.'

-Hysteria
+A Christmas Carol

+In 2018, Spymonkey staged their adaptation of A Christmas Carol at the Liverpool Everyman.
+This was directed by Ed Gaughan, who co-wrote the show along with Spymonkey, Sophie Russell, Mathew Crosby and Alice Power.
+Toby Park played Scrooge, with Aitor Basauri, Petra Massey and Sophie Russell playing multiple roles around him.
+In her Guardian review, Catherine Love wrote, "It's silly.
+Very silly.
+Dickens keeps reading from the wrong book.
+The Ghost of Christmas Past wants to be in a horror movie.
+Mr Fezziwig is played as a Cuban drug lord....The Sisyphean task of performing Dickens’ tale with a cast of just four becomes a running gag, as the quartet of performers wriggle frantically in and out of costumes and wigs.
+Getting the Cratchits’ brood of six around the table for Christmas dinner is a particularly riotous challenge."
+The Liverpool Echo described the show as "a joyous, daft, self-aware and remarkably funny Christmas show which is the perfect feast for grown-ups and older kids who aren't too keen on the traditional panto and can survive the odd naughty word unscathed."

+Cooped/Hysteria

 In 2019, Spymonkey celebrated their 20th anniversary with a revival of Cooped, which toured the UK in May and June.
 To avoid causing offence, Laura du Lay's dream sequences, involving Hassidic Jews and Chinese martial arts fighters, were replaced with quarrelling monks and two scenes recycled from Bless.
-Rebranded as Hysteria, the show then had a two-month Autumn run at the Straz Center Tampa, Florida.
-For the US production, the part of Laura du Lay was played by Anne Goldman.
+Petra Massey then returned to Las Vegas to play Boozy Skunkton, host of Spiegelworld's Atomic Saloon Show, directed by Cal McCrystal.
+Meanwhile, the Spymonkey revival continued, with Anne Goldman replacing Massey as Laura du Lay.
+The show, rebranded as Hysteria, had a two-month Autumn run at the Straz Center Tampa, Florida.